MariaDB Server Status Shows "Stopped"

 let's revisit because there is no information in our data to indicate it is in any way related to mysql, which we thought it was out the door completely.

-#8 Updated by austwhite over 4 years ago
+#8 Updated by austwhite almost 5 years ago

 IS there any update.
 I have just recently (last 3 weeks) completed a Clean Install of AMAHI 9 and the MariaDB Server still shows as stopped, even though MySQL seems to be running correctly.